Laemmi/laemmi-yourls-default-tools/README.md

 # laemmi-yourls-default-tools
 Plugin for YOURLS 1.7

-##Description
+## Description
-Default tools to use in some laemmi plugins
+Default tools to use in some laemmi plugins. e.g. twig, bootstrap, jquery

 ## Installation
-* In /user/plugins, create a new folder named laemmi-yourls-default-tools.
-* Drop these files in that directory.
-* Via git goto /users/plugins and type git clone https://github.com/Laemmi/laemmi-yourls-default-tools.git
+Go to project dir of yourls and enter

+    composer require laemmi/laemmi-yourls-default-tools

-* Go to the YOURLS Plugins administration page and activate the plugin.
+Go to the YOURLS Plugins administration page and activate the plugin.